NUSTM/ChatGPT-Sentiment-Evaluation/README.md

 #### Complex Instructions (ICL)

 `I want you to act as an annotator for the Aspect-Based Sentiment Analysis task.
 I will provide you with a customer review, and you will understand it, extract the aspect terms and predict the corresponding sentiment polarity in this review.
 Make sure that the aspect terms are present in the review.
 I want you to only predict the results without giving extra text or explanations.
 Here are some examples: Review: But the staff was so horrible to us.
-Label: [('staff', 'negative')] Review: The Bagels have an outstanding taste with a terrific texture , both chewy yet not gummy .
-Label: [('Bagels', 'positive')] Review: Nevertheless the food itself is pretty good .
+Label: [('staff', 'negative')] Review: Best of all is the warm vibe , the owner is super friendly and service is fast .
+Label: [['vibe', 'positive'], ['owner', 'positive'], ['service', 'positive']] Review: Nevertheless the food itself is pretty good .
 Label: [('food', 'positive')] My first review is "{sent}"`

 ## SST